 There are two other eCoupon sites that work in just a little different way, Upromise and SavingStar.
 Both of these sites do not take off your savings at the register like traditional paper and eCoupons.
 Instead, they make a “deposit” of the discounted amount into your account.
 Upromise eCoupon savings obviously go toward your college savings account.
 And with SavingStar, once you account reaches $5 you can choose to get your cash via bank deposit, PayPal or Amazon gift card.
 Sweet!

-And now Ibotta joins the line up.
-I love thisvapp that allows you to earn even more on your purchases and deposit your savings in a Paypal account, redeem for a gift card or donate to a charity.
+And now “rebate” apps have joined the line up.
+These apps allows you to earn even more on your purchases and deposit your savings in a Paypal account, redeem for a gift card or donate to a charity.
 Definitely check out Ibotta, Checkout 51 and Shopmium (use code GHHAHFTE to sign up and get a Freebie).
 Find out more details on these programs in the links below: